perman-dev/perman_ub/README.md

 # Licence
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)

-VirtualUserbot is Free Software: You can use, study share and improve it at your will.
+PermanUserbot is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or